Dry Herb Guide

 - Anyone who dislikes warmer, more direct smoke.

-Why try a hand pipe: Hand pipes are the go-to for ease and convenience.
+Hand pipes are the go to for ease and convenience.
 If you want something you can grab, load, and use in seconds, a hand pipe is your most reliable everyday companion.

 Dry Herb Vaporizers